Congress is ready to certify Trump's election win, but his Jan. 6 legacy hangs over the day

 Congress is ready to certify Trump’s election win, but his Jan.
 6 legacy hangs over the day

-WASHINGTON (AP) — As Congress convenes amid a winter storm to certify President-elect Donald Trump ‘s election, the legacy of Jan.
-6 hangs over the proceedings with an extraordinary fact: The candidate who tried to overturn the previous election won this time, and is legitimately returning to power.
+WASHINGTON (AP) — As Congress convenes during a winter storm to certify President-elect Donald Trump’s election, the legacy of Jan.
+6 hangs over the proceedings with an extraordinary fact: The candidate who tried to overturn the previous election won this time and is legitimately returning to power.

 Lawmakers will gather noontime Monday under the tightest national security level possible.
 Layers of tall black fencing flank the U.S. Capitol complex in a stark reminder of what happened four years ago, when a defeated Trump sent his mob to “fight like hell” in what became the most gruesome attack on the seat of American democracy in 200 years.

 And Democrats frustrated by Trump’s 312-226 Electoral College victory nevertheless accept the choice of the American voters.
-Even the threat of a massive snowstorm barreling down on the region wasn’t expected to interfere with Jan.
+Even the snowstorm barreling down on the region wasn’t expected to interfere with Jan.
 6, the day set by law to certify the vote.

-“Whether we’re in a blizzard or not, we are going to be in that chamber making sure this is done,” House Speaker Mike Johnson, a Republican who helped lead Trump’s efforts to overturn the 2020 election, said Sunday on Fox News.
+“Whether we’re in a blizzard or not, we are going to be in that chamber making sure this is done,” House Speaker Mike Johnson, a Republican who helped lead Trump’s efforts to overturn the 2020 election, said Sunday on Fox News Channel.

 The day’s return to a U.S. tradition that launches the peaceful transfer of presidential power comes with an asterisk as Trump prepares to take office in two weeks with a revived sense of authority.
 He denies that he lost four years ago, muses about staying beyond the Constitution’s two-term White House limit and promises to pardon some of the more than 1,250 people who have pleaded guilty or were convicted of crimes for the Capitol siege.